Adobe Illustrator: stage 1

 • Working with colour for print and screen

-• Creating, manipulating and transforming basic shapes
+• Creating, manipulating and transforming basic shapes.

 • Plotting and amending paths with Bezier pen tools

-• Using the Pencil, cutting and join tools
+• Using pencil, cutting and join tools

 • Introduction to the Type tools

-• Using the transformation tools to transform artwork
+• Using layers to organise your artwork

 • Saving work.